 Ingredients

-All of these ingredients are pretty commonly found at your local grocery store.
+All of these garlic butter salmon ingredients are pretty commonly found at your local grocery store.
+A full list of ingredients with measurements for this recipe is available in the printable recipe card below.

 - Salmon fillet – Make sure your salmon filets have no skin, or just be sure to remove the skin after cooking.